 Add the cream of tartar and beat well using an electric hand beaters or stand beater.
 Beat until opaque white, soft peaks form.
 This will take anywhere from five to twenty minutes, depending on the strength and speed of your beaters.

 Once you have good soft peaks, slowly start to add the sugar, beating well between each addition.
 Once all the sugar is beaten in ensure you have stiff, firm peaks again.
 Add the dissolved coffee mix and beat again.
-Mix should now be a thick, opaque slightly brown colour.
+The mix should now be a thick, opaque slightly brown color.

 Transfer to a piping bag with a large star nozzle if using.
 Otherwise spoon the meringues on the baking paper.
-They will be more rustic but they will still taste delicous!
+They will be more rustic but they will still taste delicious!

 Pipe the meringues onto the baking paper.
-I find the smaller meringue kisses are prettier, but the larger ones's keep better and take longer to go sticky once cooked, but they do spread out more while baking and are less pretty.
+I find the smaller meringue kisses are prettier, but the larger ones keep better and take longer to go sticky once cooked, they do spread out more while baking and are less pretty.
 Up to you how you prefer to do them.

 For this amount of meringue mix I found it took about four trays.

 Bake the meringues in the oven for one and a half hours, longer if you are able to use a lower temperature.
 They will have a hollow sound when tapped on the bottom when done.
-Once the are done turn off the oven and let then cool completely the in the oven with the door shut.
+Once they are done turn off the oven and let them cool completely the in the oven with the door shut.

 How to serve

-These vegan coffee meringues are great on their own, with your favourite cup of coffee or sandwiches together with a little vegan (or regular) whipped cream.
+These vegan coffee meringues are great on their own, with your favorite cup of coffee or sandwiches together with a little vegan (or regular) whipped cream.
 Delicious!